 2. Follow the appropriate guide to setup your IDE or game engine

 You can follow the appropriate "getting started guide" for your platform and engine and learn the basics of Xbox Live as you go along:

 - Develop a Creators title with Visual Studio will show you how to link your Visual Studio project with your Xbox Live configuration in Partner Center.

-- Develop a Creators title with Unity will show you how to create a new Xbox Live enabled Unity game, handle single user and multi-user sign in, add features such as leaderboards and stats, and generate a native Visual Studio project.
+- Unity targeting Windows 10 will show you how to create a new Xbox Live enabled Unity game, handle single user and multi-user sign in, add features such as leaderboards and stats, and generate a native Visual Studio project.